 E

-- Error; a permanent problem occured and you should not
+- Error; a permanent problem occurred and you should not

 automatically re-connect.
 Prompt the user to login again or re-enable